 Team Total Grants

-For 2018, there will be 4 different Team Total grant categories, worth a total of €80,000 of funding
+In 2018, there were 4 different Team Total grant categories, with a total of €80,000 of funding for the selected projects:

 - PUSH YOUR LIMITS – Funding to take part in a sporting competition, adventure challenge or cultural event